Beyond Endorsed Lipid Lowering With EBT Scanning - BELLES

 Raggi P, et al. Aggressive Versus Moderate Lipid-Lowering Therapy in Hypercholesterolemic Postmenopausal Women.
 Beyond Endorsed Lipid Lowering With EBT Scanning (BELLES).
 Circulation.
 2005;112:.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension

 Keywords: Follow-Up Studies, Plaque, Atherosclerotic, Cholesterol, LDL, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Risk Factors, Heptanoic Acids, Hypercholesterolemia, Rhabdomyolysis, Pyrroles, Tomography, Vascular Calcification, Pravastatin, Hysterectomy, Triglycerides, Hormone Replacement Therapy, Hypertension, Diabetes Mellitus